 3. The Monk who Sold His Ferrari

 Robin Sharma is perhaps one of the most popular motivational speakers in the world.
-He is a great author whose book The Monk who Sold His Ferrari is an enjoyable read.
+He is a great author whose book The Monk who Sold His Ferrari is enjoyable.
 It has been translated into 51 languages and is a celebration of the life of Julian Mantle.

-He undergoes emotional and physical turmoil that forces him to take a deeper look at his life.
+He undergoes emotional and physical turmoil that forces him to look deeper at his life.
 With this, he masters how to live a life full of purpose and passion.
-The author chooses a title that is catchy and sparks interest in readers from all walks of life.
-Julian learns that what he needs the most is wisdom and not his precious Ferrari.
+The author chooses a catchy title that sparks readers’ interest from all walks of life.
+Julian learns that what he needs most is wisdom, not his precious Ferrari.

 4. Think and Grow Rich